smabbasht/Dotfiles/README.md

 *   To install themes in i3, you could use a nice utility `lxappearance`, install the desired theme to system with the relevant instructions provided by the theme distributors and then launch lxappearance and select from the list of installed themes. lxappearance is lightweight and is available in arch official repository and should also be installable with apt, dnf, rpm etc.

+*   I have also configured `i3lock-color` which is a fork of `i3lock`, there is a script for nice and decent lock in `i3/lock.sh`, I usually prefer to put an alias to `bash ~/.config/i3/lcok.sh && systemctl suspend` so that I could suspend with a nice lockscreen blazingly fast.

 ### Packages Used

 *   i3